 removed.
 These services have been configured to conflict with each

-other; starting one service will automatically stop the other, as they
+other; starting one service automatically stops the other, as they

 Run the following commands to begin the upgrade process:

-cumulus@switch:~$ sudo apt-get update cumulus@switch:~$ sudo apt-get upgrade
+cumulus@switch:~$ sudo -E apt-get update cumulus@switch:~$ sudo -E apt-get upgrade

-Once the upgrade process is completed, the switch will be in the following state:
+Once the upgrade process is completed, the switch is in the following state:

 cumulus@switch:~$ sudo systemctl list-unit-files | grep "quagga\|frr" frr.service enabled quagga.service enabled cumulus@switch:~$ sudo systemctl status frr ● frr.service - Cumulus Linux FRR Loaded: loaded (/etc/systemd/system/frr.service; enabled) Active: inactive (dead) since Fri 2017-07-28 18:54:59 UTC; 3 days ago cumulus@switch:~$ sudo systemctl status quagga ● quagga.service - Quagga (Transitional) Loaded: loaded (/lib/systemd/system/quagga.service; enabled) Active: active (running) since Fri 2017-07-28 18:55:49 UTC; 3 days ago Process: 29436 ExecStop=/usr/lib/frr/quagga stop (code=exited, status=0/SUCCESS) Process: 29772 ExecStart=/usr/lib/frr/quagga start (code=exited, status=0/SUCCESS) CGroup: /system.slice/quagga.service ├─29791 /usr/lib/frr/zebra -s 90000000 --daemon -A 127.0.0.1 -q ├─29798 /usr/lib/frr/bgpd --daemon -A 127.0.0.1 -q ├─29805 /usr/lib/frr/ripd --daemon -A 127.0.0.1 -q ├─29812 /usr/lib/frr/ospfd --daemon -A 127.0.0.1 -q ├─29819 /usr/lib/frr/ospf6d --daemon -A ::1 -q └─29825 /usr/lib/frr/watchfrr -q -adz -r /usr/sbin/servicebBquaggabBrestartbB%s -s /usr/sbin/servicebBquaggabBstartbB%s -k /usr/sbin/servicebBquaggabBstopbB%s -b bB -t 90 zebra bgpd ripd ospfd ospf6d